squatto/franz-recipe-shopify/README.md

-# Shopify for Franz/Ferdi
+# Shopify Store Admin for Franz/Ferdi

-This is an unofficial Franz/Ferdi recipe for Shopify.
+This is an unofficial Franz/Ferdi recipe for a Shopify store admin.

 The badge on the service icon will show the number of open orders.